nathimel/modals-effcomm/README.md

 ## Analyzing the simplicity/informativeness trade-off

 Next, we analyze the resulting sample for the relationship between efficiency and naturalness.
-The notion of naturalness we use tracks 'closeness of languages to actual modal typological facts' by measuring the proportion of a language satisfying a modal semantic universal.
+The notion of naturalness we use tracks closeness of languages to actual modal typological facts by measuring the proportion of a language satisfying a modal semantic universal.

 Measuring of languages: